criccomini/incubator-samza/docs/contribute/tests.md

     ./bin/integration-tests.sh /tmp/samza-tests

-The parameter defines where the integration tests should install packages locally.
+The parameter defines where the integration tests should install packages both locally and on remote systems.
 Executing this command will:

 1. Build a samza-test job tarball.
 2. Download and install YARN, Kafka, and ZooKeeper.